traaga/smart-garden/README.md

 This configuration management includes automatic provisioning for new nodes.
 When Node-RED encounters an unknown node ID, it generates a default configuration with a 10-minute measurement interval and LED debugging disabled.
 The new configuration propagates through the network following the same path as sensor data, but in reverse.

+The Node-RED flow also monitors soil moisture levels against user-defined thresholds.
+When measurements indicate moisture levels have fallen below configured threshold values, the system triggers push notifications to alert users that plants need attention.

 ![Node-red flow](./images/node-red-flow.png)

+## Push Notification System

+The Smart Garden implements a push notification system to keep users informed about their plants moisture status.
+This feature leverages the Web Push protocol to deliver alerts even when users aren't actively viewing the dashboard.

+The notification system includes:
+- A subscription mechanism allowing users to opt-in/opt-out of notifications
+- Service worker implementation for background notification processing
+- Visual indicators showing subscription status in the UI
+- Secure communication using VAPID authentication
+- Multi-device support ensuring alerts reach users regardless of device

+When plant moisture levels fall below configured thresholds, the system automatically generates and sends notifications with plant-specific information.

 ## User Interface